Miguel Cabrera Preview, Player Props: Tigers vs. Guardians

 Miguel Cabrera At The Plate

-- Cabrera has driven home a run in 23 games this year (24.2%), including more than one RBI in 8.4% of his games and producing three or more of his team's runs on two occasions..
+- Cabrera has picked up an RBI in 24.0% of his games this year, with more than one RBI in 8.3% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.